nlrdev/docker-python-dev/README.md

 Run: `[bash]$ ./setup_linux.sh` once you have configured the setup script.

-See below for configureation ooptions:
+See below for configureation options:

 Create a new user if you want to isolate the python initialization: